kimi1723/E-commerce-product-page-Frontend-Mentor/README.md

 - view the order summary, <br>
 - change product's quantity and also add a custom one (e.g. 100), <br>
 - enter discount for the current order (mentioned later), <br>
-- fill the checkout form that has basic validation, the form is automatically filled based on your previous information if signed in and already ordered something (while singed in), <br>
+- fill the checkout form that has basic validation, the form is automatically filled based on your previous information (either changed by creating an order or changing it in the personal information's tab) if signed in - with that in mind, you can fill out shipment form only once and then test the order submission only providing a payment method by hand, <br>
 - order and view order summary. <br>

 ### From authentication pages: